-of regional CSR officers who drive and implement the Group's CSR strategy at a local level.
-Together beings and the planet.
+The Group CSR Department relies on a network of regional CSR officers who drive and implement the Group's CSR strategy at a local level.
+Together within each entity and develops local initiatives they form a global team of CSR professionals from beings and the planet.
 We are committed to creating value for the environment by accelerating our energy transition.
 We are also stepping up our social actions in France and abroad."